ofmla/fortran-sperr/README.md

 ### fpm

-Alternatively, you can build the executables via fpm with:
+Alternatively, you can build the executables via fpm with (assuming SPERR is already installed):

 ```
 fpm build --link-flag "-L/path/to/SPERR/lib"
 ```
-or by setting the `FPM_LDFLAGS=-L/path/to/SPERR/lib` environment variable.
+or by setting the `FPM_LDFLAGS=-L/path/to/SPERR/lib` environment variable and then `fpm build`.
 The executables will be named `test_2d` and `test_3d`.
-They will be located in a folder named `app`, which resides within another folder in the `build` directory.
+They will be located in a folder named `app`, which resides within another folder (compiler+hash) in the `build` directory.

 ### Notes :page_facing_up:

 * Input files, such as `lena512.float` and `density_128x128x256.d64` required by the examples, are not included.
 Obtain them [here](https://github.com/NCAR/SPERR/tree/main/test_data) and place them in the corresponding folder depending on the build system used.
 *  **(de)compression functions are working properly but proper functions for bit stream I/O are still required for real applications**
+*  The folder compiler+hash mentioned in the fpm section can be named differently depending on the compiler used.
+For example, it might be ifort+hash or gfortran+hash depending on whether Intel Fortran or GNU Fortran is used.

 ## License